 Byron Hennecy runs Osceola Outback Adventures, a guide service that offers a unique opportunity for

 Floridians.
 For over 3 years now, the Florida native and fire-fighter has been offering fishing for Barramundi, an Australian species that is similar to

+Osceola County.
 The fish farm ponds are obviously stocked with the exotic gamefish and the permit to raise them as a food fish is the only one ever issued by the Florida Fish and Wildlife Commission.

 "An average group of people will usually catch around 80 fish in the four hours," says Byron.
 "This operation is the only place in the Northern Hemisphere where you can catch a

 There are reportedly over 2,000 fish in each pond, and all barramundi fishing is catch and release.
 For a small additional fee, clients are able to keep a few fish.
 The

 average 3-year old fish runs about 10 pounds and they are full of power.
 On our trip, we caught several in the 11 and 12 pound range and my largest and last fish was close to 14 pounds.